 NOTE: Vent connector length for connector sizing starts at furnace vent elbow.
 The 4-in.
 (102 mm) vent elbow is shipped for upflow configuration and may be rotated for other positions.
-Remove the 3 screws that secure vent elbow to furnace, rotate furnace vent elbow to position desired, re-install screws.
+Remove the 3 screws that secure vent elbow to furnace, rotate furnace vent elbow to position desired, reinstall screws.
 The factory-supplied vent elbow does NOT count as part of the number of vent connector elbows.

-The vent connector can exit the furnace through one of 5 locations on the casing.
+The vent connector can exit the cabinet of the furnace through one of five locations.

-1. Attach the single wall vent connector to the furnace vent elbow, and fasten the vent connector to the vent elbow with at least two field-supplied, corrosion-resistant, sheet metal screws located 180° apart.
+Attach the single wall vent connector to the furnace vent elbow, and fasten the vent connector to the vent elbow with at least two field-supplied, corrosion-resistant, sheet metal screws located 180° apart.